codacy/docs/docs/organizations/managing-repositories.md

 ## Following or unfollowing a repository {: id="follow-unfollow"}

-Users with [no admin permission](roles-and-permissions-for-organizations.md) over the repositories already added to Codacy by a repository admin, can choose which repositories they want to follow.
+Users with [no permission to add a repository](roles-and-permissions-for-organizations.md) to Codacy, can follow that repository after it has been added to Codacy, and stop following it at any time.

 To follow or unfollow a repository on Codacy: